-The Planning Commission Meeting will be held in person at Town Hall in the Benjamin M. Racusin Council Chambers.
-The meeting can be broadcast and can be viewed at: Beaufort County Channel, the Town of Hilton Head Island Public Meetings Facebook Page and Spectrum Channel 1304.
+The Town Council meeting will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
+The meeting can be viewed on the Town's Public Meetings Facebook page, the Beaufort County Channel, and Spectrum Channel 1304.